 Sweet granadilla is rich in calcium, potassium, phosphorus, and iron.
-The fruit is also a source of vitamins A, B1 (thiamine), B2 (riboflavin), B3 (niacin), B9 (folate), C, E, and K. Sweet granadilla is a high-fiber fruit, with a significant amount of antioxidants and proteins.
-These nutrients contribute to the various health benefits associated with consuming sweet granadilla.
+The fruit is also a source of vitamins A, B1 (thiamine), B2 (riboflavin), B3 (niacin), B9 (folate), vitamin C, vitamin E, and vitamin K. Sweet granadilla is a high-fiber fruit, with a significant amount of antioxidants and proteins.
+These nutrients contribute to the various health benefits linked to consuming sweet granadilla.

 Sweet granadilla promotes red and white blood cell production

-Sweet granadilla is a valuable source of the vitamin B complex, iron, phosphorus, and potassium, all of which play a crucial role in boosting the manufacture of red and white blood cells in the body.
+Sweet granadilla is a valuable source of the vitamin B complex, iron, phosphorus, and potassium, all of which play a crucial role in boosting the manufacture of red and white blood cells.
 Thus, sweet granadilla can help maintain a normal blood cell count, promoting health and preventing diseases such as anemia.
 Besides, the nutrients found in a sweet granadilla might help improve platelet count, thus preventing thrombocytopenia.